 - 1. Read all of this before starting!
 You do not want to get halfway through and then find out you don't understand something. - 2.
 Fill a tub with lukewarm (not hot!) water deep enough to cover your instrument.
 Add some mild soap (not detergent!) while it is filling.
 Hot water and/or detergent might strip the lacquer off your instrument. - 3.
 Remove all of the pistons (keep them in order!). - a.
+Be careful not to lose the springs. - b.
 Brush the holes in the pistons in the tub.
-Do NOT put the entire piston under water! - b.
+Do NOT put the entire piston under water! - c.
 Rinse the pistons and set them aside (in order!). - 4.
 Remove the caps on the bottom of the valve casings and put them in the water.

-- 5. Remove all of the slides and put them in the water along with the instrument.
+Brush, dry, set aside. - 5.
+Remove all of the slides and put them in the water along with the instrument.
 Let them soak for a few minutes.
-If your tuba won't fit all the way underwater, carefully flip it over when you need to. - 6.
-Wipe all the parts with a soft cloth and brush the insides of all tubes several times with a snake and valve brush. - 7.
+If your tuba won't fit all the way underwater, carefully flip it over when you need to.

+- 6. Wipe the outside parts with a soft cloth and brush the insides of all tubes several times with a snake and valve brush. - 7.
 Drain the tub.
-Rinse the caps, slides and instrument, inside and out, then dry with a soft, lint-free cloth.

-\NOTE\ If you are not going to play the horn for months, don't oil or grease the parts.
+Rinse the caps, slides and instrument, inside and out, then dry with a soft, lint-free cloth. - NOTE If you are not going to play the horn for months, don't oil or grease the parts.
 Leave them dry. - 8.
 Grease all tuning slides with tuning slide grease. - 9.
-Push the slides ALL the way in, and then pull them back out to where you want them. - 10.
-Put the caps for the bottom of the valve casings back on. - 11.
-Oil the pistons and put them back in the same order.
+Push the slides ALL the way in, and then pull them back out to where you want them.
+If they don't go all the way in, you're putting it in the wrong place. - 10.
+Put the caps for the bottom of the valve casings back on.
+Drop the springs in the casings. - 11.
+Oil the pistons and put them back in the same order. - a.

-a.
 Make sure the guide on the side of the piston lines up with the notch in the valve casing.